Why a micro wedding may be small but are certainly no less significant and special.

 Venues that specialise in micro weddings are often multi use and/or exclusive use meaning a wedding day can become a wedding weekend or a wedfest.
-This might be camping festival style or in a big old country house.
+This might be camping festival style or in a big old country house or farm.

 Whichever way you decide to it will give you the opportunity to spend quality time with the all those special guests you chose to invite, who are most likely to be the most important people in your life.

 What is the format of a Micro Wedding?

 A micro wedding can follow whatever format you want.
 It rather depends where your priorities lie.
 It can include all the familiar components of a traditional wedding or only the traditions and elements that are important to you.

 By nature a micro wedding is an intimate affair and therefore a highly personalised celebrant led ceremony would be ideally suited.
 Your wedding celebrant will create a tailormade ceremony reflecting your story and love for one another.

 Don’t forget though to make it legally binding you will need to attend the registry office beforehand or afterwards if you prefer.